Welcome to Magruder’s Landing, where all are welcome to come ashore.

 Alexander began his American sojourn in indentured servitude.

-As a descendant of this heritage I acknowledge the utter evil of slavery, and the personal and cultural harm it did, in different ways, to all of us.
-It is imperative that we recognize not only the cruelty of slavery and the greed that underlaid it, but its role in our national history–the survival of our nation in its earliest years, the rapid expansion of the American economy, and the development of international capitalism.
+As a descendant of this heritage I acknowledge the utter evil of slavery in America, and the personal and cultural harm it did, in different ways, to all of us.
+It is imperative that we recognize not only the cruelty of slavery and the greed that underlay it, but its role in our national history–the survival of our nation in its earliest years, the rapid expansion of the American economy, and the development of international capitalism.
 Slavery is not a quaint relic of the past, but a major underpinning of our history that continues to shape our society today.

 We Magruder descendants are lucky: much is known about our ancestry and many of us know our personal genealogies right back to Alexander.
 This provides us with a strong sense of history and community.
 I also think of myself as related to the descendants of people my ancestors enslaved—possibly by blood, and certainly by our families’ shared and painful history.
 I hope this site will help bring us together to enlarge our knowledge of who we are.